Slavery in Brazil: Steps towards freedom

 Jean-Baptiste Debret, a French painter who was active in Brazil in the first decades of the 19th century, started out by painting portraits of members of the Brazilian Imperial Family, but soon became concerned with the slavery of both blacks and the indigenous inhabitants.
 During the fifteen years Debret spent in Brazil, he concentrated not only on court rituals but the everyday life of slaves as well.
 His paintings (one of which appears on this page) helped draw attention to the subject in both Europe and Brazil itself.

 The Clapham Sect, although their religious and political influence was more active in Spanish Latin America, were a group of evangelical reformers that campaigned during much of the 19th century for the British government to use its influence and power to stop the traffic of slaves to Brazil.
 Besides moral qualms, the low cost of slave-produced Brazilian sugar meant that British colonies in the West Indies (which had abolished slavery) were unable to match the market prices of Brazilian sugar, and the average Briton was consuming 16 pounds (7 kg) of sugar a year by the 19th century.
 This combination led to diplomatic pressure from the British government for Brazil to abolish slavery, which it did by steps over three decades.

-The end of slavery
+End of slavery

 In 1872, the population of Brazil was 10 million, and 15% were slaves.
 As a result of widespread manumission (easier in Brazil than in North America), by this time approximately three quarters of the blacks and mulattoes in Brazil were free.
+Conditions for slaves were improving and in 1886 flogging of slaves became outlawed.
 Slavery was not legally ended nationwide until 1888, when Isabel, Princess Imperial of Brazil, promulgated the Lei Áurea ("Golden Act").
 But it was already in decline by this time (since the 1880s the country began to attract European immigrant labor instead).
-Brazil was the last nation in the Western world to abolish slavery, and by then it had imported an estimated 4,000,000 (other estimates are 5, 6, or as high as 12.5 million) slaves from Africa.
+Brazil was the last nation in the Western world to abolish slavery, and by then it had imported an estimated 4,000,000 slaves from Africa.
 This was 40% of all slaves shipped to the Americas.